MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-NL-SQL.md

     Notice the following functionality in the `generateSql` route:

-    - It retrieves the user query value from `req.body.query` and assigns it to a variable named `userQuery`.
+    - It retrieves the user query value from `req.body.prompt` and assigns it to a variable named `userPrompt`.
 This value will be used in the GPT prompt.
     - It calls a `getSQLFromNLP()` function to convert natural language to SQL.
     - It passes the generated SQL to a function named `queryDb` that executes the SQL query and returns results from the database.